 - Usage of Kubernetes leads to high utilization of resources so that the user need doesn’t have to pay for idle resources.

 - Kubernetes is beneficial in terms of costs, complexity, and infrastructure only for a complex, large, and distributed audience with high computing resource needs.
 It fails in the case of simple software.

 - The hiring of a K8-skilled person is relatively expensive so a large number of people cannot be hired.
-This makes the operating and implementation of Kubernetes difficult.
+This makes the operation and implementation of Kubernetes difficult.

 - If the development team is still adapting to Kubernetes processes, it results in a short-term drop in productivity and results in long release cycles.

 - The existing software may not always adapt and run smoothly along with Kubernetes.

 DesiLabs is one of Azure’s incubators that focus on building tools for Kubernetes.
 They used the Mozilla-developed programming language named Rust to build Krustlet.
 Krustlet is a service that allows developers to run multiple WebAssembly modules in Kubernetes.
-The Rust compiler has the potential to detect security flaws that would have probably been ignored by the original Go’s compiler.
+The Rust compiler has the potential to detect security flaws that would have probably been ignored by the original Go compiler.
 In near future, Rust may be a better option for Kubernetes than the existing Go.
 This would also mean that Kubernetes would have an improved security system and better scalability, deployment, and management which would multiply the demands for Kubernetes in an organization.

 Kubernetes is going to be more advanced in the future as there are high chances of new technologies being built over it.
 Kubernetes enables enterprises to capitalize on its varied benefits.

-Automated deployment, scaling, and management with Kubernetes have grown to become less complex and highly efficient and would definitely continue to grow in the future.
+Automated deployment, scaling, and management with Kubernetes have grown to become less complex and highly efficient and would continue to grow in the future.